-64. The processes undertaken by the HKSAR Government in consulting the public in preparing reports to the United Nations treaty-monitoring bodies, publication of the report, dissemination of Concluding Observations of the United Nations treaty-monitoring bodies to the public and discussing them with stakeholders concerned also provide opportunities for promoting the human rights treaties to the public.
+65. The processes undertaken by the HKSAR Government in consulting the public in preparing reports to the United Nations treaty-monitoring bodies, publication of the report, dissemination of Concluding Observations of the United Nations treaty-monitoring bodies to the public and discussing them with stakeholders concerned also provide opportunities for promoting the human rights treaties to the public.
 These are elaborated below under the section on "Reporting process".

-(b) Human rights education among public officials and professionals
+Human rights education among public officials and professionals

-65. The HKSAR Government provides training and education to Government officials, including legal officers and operational staff of the disciplined services, on the Basic Law and other human rights subjects such as application of human rights treaties in the HKSAR, the HKBORO and equal opportunities.
+66. The HKSAR Government provides training and education to Government officials, including legal officers and operational staff of the disciplined services, on the Basic Law and other human rights subjects such as application of human rights treaties in the HKSAR, the HKBORO and equal opportunities.

-(i) Government officials in general
+Government officers in general

-66. The Civil Service Bureau and the Civil Service Training and Development Institute organise seminars for Government officers at different ranks.
-These include seminars on the Basic Law, equal opportunities and other areas of human rights (in collaboration with the Department of Justice, EOC and/or NGOs).
+67. The Civil Service Bureau organises seminars for Government officers at different ranks on a regular basis.
+These include seminars on the Basic Law, equal opportunities and other areas of human rights.
+Speakers include representatives from the DoJ, EOC and NGOs, etc.

-67. Major components of the HKBORO and the anti-discrimination ordinances have also been incorporated into seminars and courses for newly recruited officers of the HKSAR Government.
-We also organise tailored courses for departments with frequent and extensive contacts with members of the public with a view to enhancing the knowledge of the officers on applying the anti-discrimination ordinances and related code of practice in their daily work.
+68. Major elements of the HKBORO and the anti-discrimination ordinances have also been incorporated into seminars and courses for newly recruited officers of the HKSAR Government.
+Moreover, government departments with frequent and extensive contacts with members of the public organise tailored courses for their officers to enhance their knowledge on applying the anti-discrimination ordinances and related code of practice in their daily work.

-68. In addition to the above, training is provided to officers of different grades and ranks in the HKSAR Government to raise their gender awareness and understanding of genderrelated issues.
+69. In addition to the above, training is provided to officers of different grades and ranks in the HKSAR Government to raise their gender awareness and understanding of genderrelated issues.
 Such training includes seminars and workshops which cover CEDAW and other instruments that protect women's interests and their application in the HKSAR.
 The LWB has also developed a web-portal and a web course on gender mainstreaming for reference by all Government officers.

-(ii) Legal officers
+Legal officers

-69. The Department of Justice organises training sessions for legal officers of the HKSAR Government.
+70. The DoJ organises training sessions for their legal officers.
 Some of those sessions deal with international human rights law and human rights protection under the Basic Law.
 Others focus on specific areas according to the special needs of the different divisions of the Department.
-For example, the Prosecutions Division of the Department provides training for prosecutors on human rights issues that arise in the course of prosecutions, such as the right to be presumed innocent.
+For example, the Prosecutions Division provides training for prosecutors on human rights issues that arise in the course of prosecutions, whereas the Law Drafting Division provides training on human rights issues that arise in the course of drafting legislation.
 Legal officers of the Department also attend a range of seminars, conferences and training programmes on human rights organised by local and overseas academic institutions.

-(iii) Operational staff of the disciplinary forces
+Operational staff of the disciplined services

-70. Training of disciplined services invariably includes reference to human rights.
-The Immigration Department, the Customs and Excise Department and the CSD have incorporated lectures on the relevant human rights treaties (such as the CAT), Basic Law, HKBORO, equal opportunities, and gender-related issues into their regular in-service and training programmes for new recruits.
-Human rights and equality principles are part of the foundation training for the Police's new recruits and probationary inspectors.
+71. Training of disciplined services invariably includes reference to human rights.
+The law enforcement agencies have incorporated lectures on the relevant human rights treaties (such as the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment), Basic Law, HKBORO, equal opportunities, and gender-related issues into their regular in-service and training programmes for new recruits.
+Human rights and equality principles are part of the foundation training for the Police to recruit police constables and probationary inspectors.
 The continued training programmes for in-service officers also cover these topics.

-71. The ICAC provides training and issues orders to all investigating officers to ensure compliance with statutory requirements concerning the treatment of victims, witnesses and suspects.
+72. The ICAC provides training and issues orders to all investigating officers to ensure compliance with statutory requirements concerning the treatment of victims, witnesses and suspects.
 Officers are trained to treat all suspects and witnesses in accordance with the Basic Law and HKBORO.
 Apart from the training on relevant legislation touching upon human rights and related issues, the ICAC provides professional training to all investigating officers to ensure the voluntariness of admissions and confessions, and that there is no oppression, violence or threat.